AraBlocks/ara-filesystem/README.md

   - `owner` - `DID` of the owner of the `AFS` to be created
   - `password` - The password of the `owner` of this `AFS`; this is only required for writing to the `AFS`.
   - `afsPassword` - The password of the `AFS`; this is only required for writing to the `AFS`.
-  - `storage` - optional Storage function to use for the `AFS`
+  - `storage` - Optional storage function to use for the `AFS`
-  - `keyringOpts` - optional Keyring options
+  - `keyringOpts` - Optional keyring options

 Returns the `AFS` `object`.